-Many people suffer from kidney stones, but they may not know what kidney stone treatments.
+Many people suffer from kidney stones, but they may not know what kidney stone treatments they have available to them.
 Benjamin Lee, MD is the Chief of Urology with the University of Arizona School of Medicine and a urologist in Tucson.
 He noted several treatments and a few facts about kidney stones you may find surprising.

 To put the issue into perspective, let’s look at some numbers: